 Check local pollution levels before walking.
 Your city may release air pollution statistics that you can check in the morning before deciding on your routine.
 If not, consider using an app or website that predicts outdoor pollution.
 Plume Air Report and AirVisual are two free apps that can help to track pollution levels.

-Increasingly, wearable devices that can test pollution in real time are being developed.
-As these become cheaper and more available, consider investing in one if pollution in your area is particularly bad.
+Increasingly, wearable devices that can test pollution in real-time are being developed.
+As these become cheaper and more available, consider investing in one if the pollution in your area is particularly bad.

 6) Exercise inside:

 On particularly bad days, it may be safer to avoid the outdoors altogether by walking inside in an air-conditioned environment.
-Make sure you’re exercising in an environment that is climate-controlled, because a room with the windows open will simply let the polluted air in wherever you are.
+Make sure you’re exercising in an environment that is climate-controlled because a room with the windows open will simply let the polluted air into wherever you are.

 As the weather warms up, the pollution index can climb, so be aware of the possibility of increased pollution during summer.

 Don’t have a treadmill or gym membership?
 No problem!
 Find a large, indoor area where you can walk around.
 Although malls are closing throughout America, if you do still have a mall nearby it’s probably a great location to walk around in on weekends or after work.